-416 [REDACTED].
+415 [REDACTED].
 This is unsurprising, as they are based on the Taliban's ideology which remains unchanged, and many current leaders such as AKHUNDZADA also held prominent positions in the First Emirate.

-420 See e.g. ICTY, Naletilić and Martinović TJ, para.
+419 See e.g. ICTY, Naletilić and Martinović TJ, para.
 636; Krnojelac AJ, para.
 185.

-LGBTQI+ community - were targeted by reason of gender.
+122. The evidence likewise shows that persons perceived by the Taliban as not conforming with their ideological expectations of gender identity or expression - such as members of the LGBTQI+ community - were targeted by reason of gender.
 A strict binary between women and men was central to the Taliban's ideological view of gender.
 This entailed assumptions not only about appropriate roles and behaviour for each of those genders (including with regard to intimate life and expressions of sexuality) but also about gender identity.
-Simply put, Taliban members sought to impose their own views of victims' gender identity, regardless of the victims' views or choice of means of gender expression.
-Non-conforming behaviour was seen as aberrant or sinful, and resulted in harassment or physical violence.
-If For women (and those perceived by the Taliban as women), such non-conforming behaviour included: not wanting to get married, having short hair, and women wearing trousers or other clothing perceived to be inappropriate or masculine.
-Correspondingly, men (and those perceived by the Taliban as men) considered to resemble women or to present themselves in an insufficiently masculine way were also targeted.
-Expressions of sexuality inconsistent with the Taliban ideology were prohibited as such, or subject to arbitrary punishment as so-called morality crimes.
-As Perceived LGBTOI+ activists were also targeted.
+Simply put, Taliban members sought to impose their own views of victims' gender identity, regardless of the victims' views or choice of means of gender expression.429 Non-conforming behaviour was seen as aberrant or sinful, and resulted in harassment or physical violence.430 For women (and those perceived by the Taliban as women), such non-conforming behaviour included: not wanting to get married,431 having short hair,432 and women wearing trousers or other clothing perceived to be inappropriate or masculine.433 Correspondingly, men (and those perceived by the Taliban as men) considered to resemble women or to present themselves in an insufficiently 'masculine' way were also targeted.434 Expressions of sexuality inconsistent with the Taliban ideology were prohibited as such, or subject to arbitrary punishment as so-called 'morality crimes'.435 Perceived LGBTQI+ activists were also targeted.436

-123. Those who were additionally targeted by the Taliban as perceived allies of girls or women were not necessarily themselves girls or women.438 Nevertheless, they too were targeted by reason of gender, since the Taliban equated their non-conformity with the Taliban's ideologically-informed views of gender with opposition to that ideology.
+123. Those who were additionally targeted by the Taliban as perceived allies of girls or women were not necessarily themselves girls or women.437 Nevertheless, they too were targeted by reason of gender, since the Taliban equated their non-conformity with the Taliban's ideologically-informed views of gender with opposition to that ideology.
 Perceived allies of girls or women were thus severely deprived of their fundamental rights because they opposed the Taliban's assumptions about gender, including the conduct which is appropriate for girls or women.